MiguelPedrosa/COMP_2019-2020/README.md

 	* [ ] invocação de métodos

 # Checkpoint 3
-  * [x] Generate JVM code accepted by jasmin for conditional instructions(ifandif-else)
+  * [x] Generate JVM code accepted by jasmin for conditional instructions(if and if-else)
     - [x] Generated labels are not the same
   * [x] Generate JVM code accepted by jasmin for loops;
   * [x] Generate JVM code accepted by jasmin to deal with arrays;